mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_home.scss` template file and close it.

-5. In the editor, in the `` folder, create a new `_tab.scss` component SCSS file for the tabs component with the following styles:
+5. In the editor, in the `assets/styles/components` folder, create a new `_tab.scss` tabs component SCSS file with the following styles:

     ``` SCSS
     // Tab